 You can also hire companions, they are akin to generals and have skills just like you do.
 When you level up your clan enough you can allow them to form parties of their own and fight battles in your name.

 Actually commanding troops in battle takes some practice but it is a lot of fun.
 You can tell infantry to form shield walls and other formations.
 It’s super satisfying when you have a plan and it works.
-Each faction has its own troops the factions themselves are varied from each other, from units, weapon usage, armor, and even architecture.
+Each faction has its own troops and the factions themselves are varied from each other.
+From units, weapon usage, armor, and even architecture.
 In particular, I love that each faction has its own visually distinct arenas and tournament styles.

 You can expect to take part in tournaments featuring horse archers as the Mongol-inspired